It’s easy and inexpensive to purchase the perfect cremation urn for your loved one.

 Tip #5 – If you select a metal urn, stick it with aluminum.

 The weight of the urn is a factor if you ever need to carry or transport it.

 Aluminum is a lightweight metal that never corrodes and is very strong.
 Many of the metal urns sold in the United States are aluminum.

-On the other hand, steel or brass are also used for urns.
-These materials are much heavier and because of weight difficult to handle.
+On the other hand, steel or brass is also used for urns.
+These materials are much heavier and because of their weight difficult to handle.